 7.2.3.2 Broadcast-independent application signalling

 The present document does not define any signalling, announcement or discovery of broadcast-independent applications.
 Clause 5.3.5 of the present document defines how they can be started.
 Broadcast-independent applications shall be identified either by the URL of the first page of the application or by the URL of a XML AIT clause 5.4 of TS 102 809 [3] and profiled in this clause.
 The XML file shall contain an application discovery record containing one or more application elements, all with the same orgId and appId values but with different application types.
 The XML file shall be delivered with HTTP or HTTPS using the "application/vnd.dvb.ait+xml" MIME type as defined in clause 5.4 of TS 102 809 [3].

+The XML AIT must not contain an XML Document Type Definition (“<!DOCTYPE ...>”).

 The semantics of the fields and elements in the XML AIT file shall be as defined in table 7.